WSMorrison/SKRT_Modl_Klub/README.md

 #SKRT model klub

 SKRT model klub is a satire leaning website for a scale modelers.
-It is an alternative to obsolete magazines, aging forums, unfocused social media, and gate keeping in-person clubs.
+It is an alternative to obsolete magazines, aging forums, unfocused social media, and musty in-person clubs.
 SKRT model klub targets people who want to keep up to date with the hobby and their friends, but are frustrated with a flood of unqualified users and creators on other platforms.
-It will provide a way for users to find the appropriate discord server for keeping informed about industry news, as well as keeping up with what their friends are working on.
+It will provide a way for users to find the appropriate Discord server for keeping informed about industry news, as well as keeping up with what their friends are working on.
 It will also give information on in person meetings and swap meets.

 LINKS TO PAGES
 LINKS TO PAGES